Towards a general description of the cavitation threshold in acoustic systems

-In the attempt to unify the theoretical understanding behind the onset of acoustic cavitation, we studied a system operating at \SI{24}{kHz}.
-A rigorous and repeatable methodology for defining the cavitation onset, from both visual and acoustic data, is defined.
-Furthermore, based on the experimental observation and on the Rayleigh analytical model\citep{rayleigh1896theory}, a Cavitation Number is proposed \citep{viciconte2023unifying}.
+In an attempt to unify the theoretical understanding behind the onset of acoustic cavitation, we studied a system operating at 24 kHz.
+A rigorous and repeatable methodology for defining the onset of cavitation is defined from visual and acoustic data.
+Furthermore, based on the experimental observation and on the Rayleigh analytical model \citep{rayleigh1896theory}, a Cavitation number is proposed \citep{viciconte2023unifying}.
 This dimensionless number contains the tensile strength as a cavitation threshold and the frequency, of the acoustic wave, as a scaling factor.
-Afterward, the same framework is applied, through an acoustic analogy, to a case of cavitation induced by impulsive motion \citep{Pan2017}.
+Afterward, through an acoustic analogy, the same framework is applied to a case of cavitation induced by impulsive motion \citep{Pan2017}.